googleads/googleads-java-lib/README.md

     *   **If using Maven from the command line**

-        This command runs the ``GetCampaigns`` example, but you can update the ``-Dexec.mainClass`` argument with the example of your choice.
+        This command runs the ``GetAdGroups`` example, but you can update the ``-Dexec.mainClass`` argument with the example of your choice.

+        Any parameters required for an example to run can be passed on the command line by using ``-Dexec.args``.
+To see more information about a particular example, use ``-Dexec.args="--help"``.

         ```
-        $ mvn -X exec:java -Dexec.mainClass="adwords.axis.v201705.basicoperations.GetCampaigns"
+        $ mvn -X exec:java -Dexec.mainClass="adwords.axis.v201705.basicoperations.GetAdGroups" -Dexec.args="--campaignId YOUR_CAMPAIGN_ID"
         ```

     *   **If using jars**